Statistical Machine Learning

 Plug-in Classifiers

-• Theorem of Bayes classifier suggests a simple approach for prediction:
+• The definition of the Bayes classifier suggests a simple approach for prediction:

 • For the binary case: \(\hat{f}(\dot{\mathbf{x}}) = 1 \iff \hat{P}(Y=1|\mathbf{x}=\dot{\mathbf{x}}) > 1/2\).

-• This approach is known as a plug-in classifier because we “plug in” an estimator of the conditional probability into the formula for the optimal \(\hat{f}\).
+• This approach is known as a plug-in classifier because we “plug in” an estimator of the conditional probability into the formula for the optimal classifier.

 Regression Methods for Classification

-• Coefficients can be estimated using OLS, Lasso, etc.
+• Coefficients can be estimated using Ordinary Least Squares (OLS), etc.

-• This is problematic, but methods like logistic regression constrain probabilities to \([0,1]\).
+• This motivates models like logistic regression which naturally constrain probabilities to \([0,1]\).

 Logistic Regression

-• We don’t assume this relationship is perfectly true, but hope it leads to a good classifier.
+• We do not assume this relationship is perfectly true in nature, but we use it as a parametric approximation to build a classifier.

 Logistic Regression

-• Coefficients \(\beta\) are estimated using Maximum Likelihood Estimation (MLE).
+• Coefficients \(\boldsymbol{\beta}\) are estimated using Maximum Likelihood Estimation (MLE).

 Naive Bayes